DistrictDataLabs/cultivar/docs/index.md

 # DDL Trinket Documentation

-## About
+## What is Trinket?

-This is a dataset management, analysis and visualization tool that is being built as part of the DDL Multidimensional Visualization Research Lab.
+Trinket is a dataset management, analysis and visualization tool that is being built as part of the DDL Multidimensional Visualization Research Lab.
 See: [Parallel Coordinates](http://homes.cs.washington.edu/~jheer//files/zoo/ex/stats/parallel.html) for more on the types of visualizations we're experimenting with.

 ### Contributing